Qmo37/ExpenseTracker/README.md

 - [x] Change overview panel from budget and spending to revenue, expense, and balance.
 - [x] Change category selection from text to icons.
 - [x] Optimize the CSS, especially for the table view.
+- [x] Optimize the code, delete unnecessary code, and refactor the code.
+- [x] Add comments to the code, especially for the methods.
 - [x] You tell me!
 Feel free to suggest any new features or improvements.
 (We might not be able to implement any of them.)